Oscar-Ruelas/Oscar-Ruelas/README.md

 ### 👨‍💻 Bio
 - **Passionate about Technology**: I enjoy contributing to open-source projects like **Home Assistant**, where I integrate and automate everyday processes. ⚙️🏠
-- **Background**: Computer Science student, fluent in both Spanish and English.
+- **Background**: Undergrad student at Eastern Washington University who specializes in home automation, fluent in both Spanish and English.

 ---